 The energy sector contains everything from equipment and services to oil, gas, and alternative means of energy.
 Energy exchange-traded funds (ETFs) include dozens of stocks specific to this space to diversify an investment portfolio.
 The best energy ETFs offer shares of the most popular companies at a price point that investors can get excited about.

 Energy is booming, and in many ways, a country’s energy consumption marks its impact on the world.
 Moreover, energy usage only continues to escalate as new technologies emerge and power grids are brought to remote places.
 According to the IEA, global energy demand grew 5% in 2021 and is projected to grow 4% in 2022.

-Read on to hear about the best ETFs in energy to buy for 2022.
+Read on to hear about the best ETFs in energy to buy.